MoHoushmand/mo/index.md

 :::{grid-item}
 :columns: 8
 :class: sd-fs-3
-**Welcome to my personal homepage**, where I share my passions, experiences, and expertise in the realms of Artificial Intelligence, Data Science, Art, Data Science, Computational Science and Quantum Information.
+**Welcome to my personal homepage**, where I share my passions, experiences, and expertise in the realms of Art, Artificial Intelligence, and Quantum Information.

 ```{button-ref} start/your-first-book
 :ref-type: doc